 I briefly touched on nostalgia marketing as one of the big reasons Starbucks’ Pumpkin Spice Latte (and loads of other pumpkin-themed products) have become all the rage of late (and oh yippie — it’s that time of year again).
 Researchers believe “it’s more about the pumpkin feeling than the pumpkin flavor or nutrition,” according to one NPR article.
-“It’s a vegetable that represents this idyllic farm life, and the best sort of moral virtue.
+“It’s a vegetable that represents this idyllic farm life and the best sort of moral virtue.
 And Americans have become attached to that,” says Cindy Ott, professor of American Studies at St. Louis University and author of the recent book, Pumpkin: The Curious History of an American Icon.
-(YES, there’s an entire book about the history of the pumpkin, and YES, it’s fascinating and I highly recommend it!)
+(YES, there’s an entire book about the history of the pumpkin, and YES, it’s fascinating, and I highly recommend it!)

 What can nostalgia do for your marketing, though, you might ask?

-My answer: few things are more nostalgic than the idea (or the ideal) of home, and you can easily build that into your marketing, with a little planning and creativity.
+My answer: few things are more nostalgic than the idea (or the ideal) of home, and you can easily build that into your marketing with a little planning and creativity.

 The very definition of nostalgia is “a sentimental longing or wistful affection for the past.”
 The older we get (and the crazier the world around us becomes), the more we look back at what we perceive as simpler times: our childhoods.
-And in the current political and economic climate in which we live, the desire to see the world more through rose-colored glasses becomes stronger, so we are not only nostalgic for the simpler times of the past, we also long for a more idyllic present.
+And in the current political and economic climate in which we live, the desire to see the world more through rose-colored glasses becomes stronger, so we are not only nostalgic for the simpler times of the past but we also long for a more idyllic present.

-Evoking an emotional response from consumers with your marketing, tugging at their heartstrings in order to trigger that wistfulness for the past or create the vision of an idealized present, can be just the poignant touch your marketing needs to bring it to the next level and make that elusive connection with today’s hyper-connected consumer.
-Constant exposure via social media and technology can create a culture of cynicism, but “nostalgic thinking can make [consumers] feel more optimistic, and therefore more likely to buy,” according to an article on Psychology Today.
+Evoking an emotional response from consumers with your marketing, tugging at their heartstrings to trigger that wistfulness for the past or create the vision of an idealized present, can be just the poignant touch your marketing needs to bring it to the next level and make that elusive connection with today’s hyper-connected consumer.
+Constant exposure via social media and technology can create a culture of cynicism, but “nostalgic thinking can make [consumers] feel more optimistic, and therefore more likely to buy,” according to an article in Psychology Today.